 Dear Willow Tree

-I still marvel over the stories your rings carry
+I ponder over ancient tales your rings might carry

 The timelines you’ve traveled, the souls you have married.